vatsnarsaria7/cse15l-lab-reports/lab1.md

 * You can refer to the screenshot below, and the link for commands provided above to try different commands

+* Here are a few suggestions for you to try, and what they do :

+    1. mkdir : This stands for make directory, which creates a new directory
+    2. cd../.. : This is a way to run cd, and it takes you back two directories instead of one
+    3. Your turn!
+Find different commands you can run and try to figure out what they do!
+Do you encounter any errors?

 ![Image](terminalAfterCommands.png)

 * There are two ways to log out of the remote server :